dhis2-metadata/TB_IMPAX/docs/tb_impax-design.md

 ## Use Case

-The aggregate TB-IMPAX data set was designed to overlap onto the assessment framework to identify the core activities undertaken by TB programmes and to conduct a risk assessment with hypotheses about the potential points of disruption due to COVID-19 or other future PHEs and their consequences.
+The aggregate TB-IMPAX C19 PHE data set was designed to overlap onto the assessment framework to identify the core activities undertaken by TB programmes and to conduct a risk assessment with hypotheses about the potential points of disruption due to COVID-19 or other future PHEs and their consequences.
 For each possible disruption, one or more indicators were developed to enable the measurement and monitoring of the potential impact of COVID-19.

 ## Intended Users